At Guruve, we believe in doing business the right way…

 No surprise that we are favourite customers, with artists often keeping special pieces just for us.

-But it's about more than money.
+But it’s about more than money.
 The way we do business also sets us apart.
-From the very beginning, we treat artists with the respect they deserve, building long-term relationships based on trust and friendship.
+From the very beginning, we have treated artists with respect and kindness, building long-term relationships based on trust and friendship.

 Every year, we return 10% of the profits made (if we make a profit!) to the individual artists as a gift.
 Our artists tell us we are their only promoters to do this, and we receive many messages of thanks from grateful recipients.

 “We want to thank you for the support of 10% profit-sharing you are giving us, advance payment for us the prepare nice pieces on time and we also thank you for the support of tools you are giving us as the Centre.
 I hope if we have more other customers like you who help us as like you do, we can go miles away.
 Me as Treasurer […], I would like to thank you for your support on behalf of other artists.”